trueromanus/drComRead.Documentation/src/UWP/en/Viewer/panel.md

-## Panel
+## Control Panel

-Control panel on the viewer the page contains all functionality related this page:
+Control panel on the viewer the page contains all functionality related to this page:
 * Image transformations (rotate and mirroring image).
 * Bookmarks.
 * Page thumbnails.